kojix2/ruby-htslib/README.md

 * Use the new version of Ruby to take full advantage of Ruby's potential.
   * This is possible because we have a small number of users.
 What a deal!
 * Remain compatibile with [htslib.cr](https://github.com/bio-crystal/htslib.cr).
   * The most difficult part is the return value.
-In the Crystal language, a method is expected to return only one type.
-In the Ruby language, on the other hand, methods that return multiple classes are very common.
-For example, in the Crystal language, the compiler is confused if the return value is one of four types: Int32, Float32, Nil, or String.
-In Ruby, this is very common and does not cause any problems.
+In the Crystal language, methods are expected to return only one type.
+On the other hand, in the Ruby language, methods that return multiple classes are very common.
+For example, in the Crystal language, the compiler gets confused if the return value is one of six types: Int32, Int64, Float32, Float64, Nil, or String.
+In fact Crystal can do this.
+But the code gets a little messy.
+In Ruby, this is very common and doesn't cause any problems.

 #### FFI Extensions